Spring Boot lets you externalize your configuration so that you can work with the same

 Spring Framework provides two convenient classes that can be used to load YAML documents.

-loads YAML as Properties
+The YamlPropertiesFactoryBean loads YAML as Properties and the YamlMapFactoryBean

-loads YAML as a Map
+loads YAML as a Map.

 For example, consider the following YAML document: